-(1) Includes \$174.3 million outstanding and estimated annual interest payments assuming no draws or payments on the revolving credit facility through the maturity date of January 3, 2017.
-The revolving credit facility is subject to variable rates and we estimated interest payments based on the interest rate as of December 31, 2013.

-- (2) Includes \$58.3 million of mortgage principal payments and estimated interest payments until debt maturity on October 9, 2014.
-We estimated interest payments of \$1.6 million in 2014.
-The mortgage payable is subject to variable rates and we estimated interest payments based on the interest rate as of December 31, 2013.
-On January 31, 2014, the SV1 mortgage loan was repaid in its entirety using the proceeds from the senior unsecured term loan. - (3) Obligations for construction contracts for properties under construction, tenant related capital expenditures, and other capital improvements. - (4) Obligations for power contracts, telecommunications leases, and internal system development.
+- (1) Includes \$218.5 million outstanding and estimated annual interest payments assuming no draws or payments on the revolving credit facility through the maturity date of January 3, 2017.
+The revolving credit facility is subject to variable rates and we estimated interest payments based on the interest rate as of December 31, 2014. - (2) Includes \$100.0 million outstanding and estimated annual interest payments through the maturity date of January 31, 2019.
+We estimated interest payments based on our \$100 million interest rate swap agreement, which effectively fixes the interest rate at 3.23%. - (3) Obligations for construction contracts for properties under construction, tenant related capital expenditures, and other capital improvements. - (4) Obligations for power contracts and telecommunications leases.